ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## Regarding the microcode `apt` packages for CPU vulnerabilities

 In the [chapter **G013**](G013%20-%20Host%20hardening%2007%20~%20Mitigating%20CPU%20vulnerabilities.md), you applied a microcode package to mitigate vulnerabilities found within your host's CPU.
-You could think that you also need to apply such package in the VM, but installing it in a VM is useless, since the hypervisor won't allow the VM to apply such microcode to the real CPU installed in your Proxmox VE host.
+You could think that you also need to apply such package in the VM, but installing it in a VM is useless, since the KVM hypervisor does not allow the VM to apply such microcode to the real CPU installed in your Proxmox VE host.
 In short, never install CPU microcode packages in VMs.

 ### The Debian installer has installed the microcode package